East Side Care

 - In an effort to address unmet health-related social needs – such as housing instability, food insecurity, utility limitations, interpersonal violence and transportation access – on the east side of Indianapolis, Community has launched Community Collaborations.
 A multi-faceted program geared toward improving the health and well-being of communities through innovative partnerships with community-based organizations, Community Collaborations operates thanks to a multi-million dollar grant Community Health Network Foundation received from the Centers for Medicare & Medicaid Services and additional funding from generous community organizations and partners will enable further integration with Central Indiana’s communities in need.

-- Community is currently in the process of building a new $175 million hospital on the campus of Community Hospital East.
+- Community is building a new $175 million hospital on the campus of Community Hospital East.
 The project includes building new inpatient and procedural rooms as well as a new emergency department, carrying Community East into the future for many years to come.
-The potential of Community East has also been recognized by the State, which is building the Indiana Neuro-Diagnostic Institute on East’s campus, which will serve as the flagship of Indiana’s network of state-operated mental health facilities.
+The potential of Community East has also been recognized by the State, which has opened the Indiana Neuro-Diagnostic Institute on East’s campus, which will serve as the flagship of Indiana’s network of state-operated mental health facilities.

 In 2017, Community Health Network Foundation received a $2,560,494 grant from the Centers for Medicare & Medicaid Services to address unmet health-related social needs on the east side of Indianapolis.
 Under the leadership of John Kunzer, MD, and president of Community Physician Network, we’ve used initial funding to start tackling housing instability, food insecurity, utility limitations, interpersonal violence and transportation access.
 This work is called Community Collaborations, and we invite you to learn more about this critical work in this video.